Faith Bacon: Decline

-Throughout the 1940s, Bacon continued to perform her act at various clubs and venues throughout the United States.
-In 1948, she was hired to headline in a girl review, however on the last day of the performance she claimed she was owed $5,044 in back salary.
-She claimed the owner tried to have a campaign of terror and sued the carnival promoter for $55,444, accusing him of putting tacks on the stage on which she was dancing barefoot.
+Throughout the 1940s, Bacon continued to perform her act at clubs and venues throughout the United States.
+In 1948, she was hired to headline a girl review, however on the last day of the performance she claimed she was owed $5,044 in back salary.
+She claimed the owner tried to terrorize her and sued the carnival promoter for $55,444, accusing him of putting tacks on the stage on which she was dancing barefoot.
 Bacon lost the case.